tango-controls/rfc/5/README.md

 ```
 * The property name is case insensitive
 * The Property value MUST use the following convention:
-        single value that may contains any caracter
+        single value that may contain any character
         or an array with carriage return
         special values: "NaN", "inf"
 	* TODO nodbproperties file convention